wingkwong/leetcode-the-hard-way/tutorials/graph-theory/LeastCommonAncestor.md

         if(!root)
             return false;

-		// If node is found, we can return true if(root->val == val) return true;
+		// if node is found, we can return true if(root->val == val) return true;

-		// Trying to find node for left path.push_back('L');
+		// trying to find node for left path.push_back('L');
         if(func(root->left, path, val))
             return true;
         path.pop_back();

-		// Trying to find node for right path.push_back('R');
+		// trying to find node for right path.push_back('R');
         if(func(root->right, path, val)) return true;
         path.pop_back();